squirreljj/lidar-camera-fisheye-calibration/README.md

 Our algorithm support calibration between (fisheye/pinhole)camera and lidar.

-## Solid_state lidar is highly recommened,and do not move the devices until data record is done. (enough sample has been collected.The num of sample better >=5)
+## Solid_state lidar is highly recommened,and do not move the devices until all data is recored. (enough sample has been collected.The num of sample better >=5)
 We give two way to calibrate lidar and camera:

 ## 1)calib.py